-The heart of downtown Jackson is known for its prominent elk antler arches on the Town Square, as well as real old time cowboy ambience.
+The heart of downtown Jackson is known for its iconic elk antler arches on the Town Square, as well as real old time cowboy ambience.
 Western-style wooden boardwalks line the streets and feature art galleries, unique boutiques, and a variety of dining and entertainment options.

 Teton Village is located at the base of Jackson Hole Mountain Resort.
-As a resort village with lodging, shopping, restaurants and spas; it is popular in the winter with guests who want the convenience of being close to the slopes, while having an excellent selection of après ski, dining, and entertainment options.
+As a resort village with lodging, shopping, restaurants and spas, it is popular in the winter with guests who want the convenience of being close to the slopes while having an excellent selection of après ski, dining, and entertainment options.

 In the summer and fall months, "The Village" (as it is known by locals), offers an array of outdoor and entertainment activities for young and old alike!
 Learn more about Teton Village >

 Grand Teton National Park located just outside Jackson Hole, making it a must-do during your visit.
 It is named after the Grand Teton, the largest peak in the Teton Range.
 French speaking trappers named the mountains "Les Trois Tetons," which was later shortened to The Tetons.

 The youngest range in the Rocky Mountains, the Tetons rise almost 7,000 feet above the valley, offering endless amounts of adventures in Jackson Hole’s backyard, from hiking and boating to mountaineering and wildlife viewing.
 Discover Grand Teton National Park >